agraef/purr-data/index.md

 - The latest and greatest downloads can be found at <https://github.com/agraef/purr-data/releases>.

-- Please check these links for more information and installation instructions about the JGU [Arch](https://l2orkaur.bitbucket.io/) and [Ubuntu](https://l2orkubuntu.bitbucket.io/) package repositories.
+- Please check these links for more information and installation instructions about the JGU package repositories: [Arch](https://l2orkaur.bitbucket.io/), [Ubuntu](https://l2orkubuntu.bitbucket.io/).

 Enjoy your stay!